Citizen access to records - advice for GP practices

 Can information in the notes be redacted (eg, third-party information) in the same way as for a subject access request?

-What if there's sensitive information in the records, such as child or adult safeguarding concerns?
+What about sensitive information in the records, such as child or adult safeguarding concerns?

-What if patients request their records are amended?
+What if patients request a record is amended?

 Patients should not be able to alter the content of records, if accurate.
 If a patient disagrees with the content of their record but the GP considers it to be accurate, a note can be added to highlight the patient's disagreement.